Gravitational anomalies of fermionic higher-spin fields: Conclusion

 \subsection{Acknowledgements}

-We would like to thank Evgeny Skvortsov and Xavier Bekaert for useful discussions, their comments on the first draft of this paper, and for pointing out some of the relevant literature to us.
+We would like to thank Evgeny Skvortsov, Xavier Bekaert, Arkady Tseytlin and the anonymous referee for useful discussions, their comments on the first draft/version of this paper, and for pointing out some of the relevant literature to us.
 YZ would like to thank the Institut de Physique Théorique (IPhT), CEA/Saclay for hospitality.
 The work of VL is supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme, grant agreement No. 740209.
+The work of YZ is supported by National Science Foundation of China under Grant No. 12175004, by Peking University under startup Grant No. 7100603534 and by the International Postdoctoral Exchange Program of the Office of China Postdoc Council (OCPC) and Peking University under Grant No. YJ20220018.

 [2]{#2}\begingroup \endgroup